NEAR-Edu/near-certification-tools/web-app/README.md

 ## TODO

+1. create the index page to list out the logged-in visitor's certificates
+   1. also improve the design of web-app/pages/index.tsx and web-app/pages/certificates/[account].tsx
 1. fix fetchCertificateDetails
+   1. Will we show competencies?
+Expiration?
 1. figure out correct env var values
-1. update background.svg
+1. receive from Dan a background SVG file for each program's certificate + designs for what the final output should look like once text is inserted
-1. update generateImage with design
+1. update generateImage with designs for each program's certificate
-1. create the index page to list out the logged-in visitor's certificates
 1. Add Google Analytics
 1. Get access to Integromat (and Airtable if necessary), and paste our `API_KEY` (the arbitrary one in our `.env` file) into the appropriate place in Integromat's HTTP app.
 1. Ask Sherif to map his desired subdomain to the specific path at render.com/example